exercism/c/concepts/calling-functions-through-function-pointers/about.md

 }

 void test_number(bool (*func) (int), int number, char * text){
-    // func does not have the expected signature, but we call it correctly func(number, text);
+    // func does not have the expected signature of taking an int
+    // and returning a bool defined above, but we call it correctly func(number, text);
 }